gzuliani/sps-hc20.droid/README.md

 A simple work-around is to connect the scoreboard to the interface circuit when the application is already running:

  1. switch the Android terminal on;
- 2. connect the Arduino board to the Android terminal (use an OTG-USB cable!);
+ 2. connect the Arduino board to the Android terminal with an USB OTG cable;
- 3. confirm that you want to start the *SPS HC20* application;
+ 3. Android will ask you if it should open the *SPS HC20* application: choose yes;
  4. connect the scoreboard to the Arduino board.

 A more reliable solution would be disabling the autoreset feature (see